Livery Schools Link Showcase Event at Guildhall

 Salters/Horners Advanced Physics

-Horners continue to support SHAP though at a lower level than during the development of the material for the new curriculum which was completed in 2015.
+Horners continue to support SHAP though at a lower level than in previous years.

 We make awards to the top students in the SHAP A Level examinations and this year these were presented by the Master to three of the six winners at an event in the Salters Hall on 19 December.